 First Aid – It's going to be impossible to be prepared for every scenario in the backcountry, but it's not hard to be ready for the most common ones.
 Ibuprofen, alcohol wipes, and band aids will treat most hiker injuries.
 Mole skin is great for blisters, and many products are now available for chafe.
 Consider having treatment for poison oak and bee stings too, if you're allergic.
 Duct tape will fix a lot!

 There will be a lot more that will make it into your kit than what's described above – spare clothes, an insulated jacket, trekking poles, camera, journal, phone, toiletries, etc... it's your trip, equip yourself as you see fit.
 Just remember that you have to carry it all!

 Trip Planning and Research

 The Pacific Northwest Trail is in it's infancy as a National Scenic Trail, but more and more resources are becoming available to hikers with each passing year.
 In addition to the PNTA website, there is a lot of good information available on other sites around the web.
 Social media makes it easier than ever to connect with the Pacific Northwest Trail community.
-Check out the PNT Hikers group on Facebook, the PTNA forum, and connect with those who have hiked the trail from end to end before.
+Check out the PNT Hikers group on Facebook and connect with those who have hiked the trail from end to end before.
 Ask around and you might get a lot of great advice, detailed map sets, and maybe even some track data to load into your GPS!